Table of contents

 These epic owners collaborate with other stakeholders to define the epic, its minimum viable product (MVP), and the Lean business case.
 Once the business case is approved, the epic owner also oversees and facilitates implementation.
 Epic owners collaborate directly with other stakeholders to define the features and capabilities that will realize the value of approved epics.

-Now you have a good idea of what Portfolio Kanban is, how it works, and who is responsible for managing it.
+Now you know what Portfolio Kanban is, how it works, and who is responsible for managing it.
 Isn’t it time to look at how it could help you to manage your organization’s projects more effectively?

 Find out more about how Teamhood’s flexible Kanban system works, or book a demo to see how it could work for you: